 17. District 21

-A newly opened indoor theme park can be found inside IOI City Mall in Putrajaya.
-Learn more about this exciting park here.
+An opened indoor theme park can be found inside IOI City Mall in Putrajaya.
+It’s a nice arena for team building or just for fun.

 18. Explore the Startup Ecosystem of Malaysia